arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 1.  - 18.
 February 2024
 [Exhibition Announcement](https://www.newpractice.net/post/entangled)

-What design choices were in the Presentation?
-How do we evaluate it?

 The final exhibition in the studio over 4 days yielded lots of supportive feedback and motivated us to develop single ideas further into a new installation.

 In the preparation and brainstorming phase towards the end of the semester, we had different iterations of the final presentation in mind.
 Spanning from a video work, up to an interactive sound installation.
 Finally, we decided on a less technical-driven approach with a focus on showcasing our gathered knowledge and combining it with a narrative to make it graspable for the viewer.
 Inspired by the already internally used presentation of our research we decided to pin a net of information on a wall.
 An old school murdercase-like pinwall arose which we partnered with our OpenAi bot and an antenna and receiver.
 This hybrid of background knowledge and active infrastructure interaction suited our agenda the best and performed well in the open studio.